carolinavdias/carolinavdias/README.md

 ### 🌱 about me

-- 2nd year Computer Engineering student trying to understand how everything works 🔍
+- 2nd year Software Engineering student trying to understand how everything works 🔍
 - convinced that naming variables is the hardest part of coding :)
 - currently powered by caffeine and curiosity ☕